-3.4 Assumptions
+3.3 Assumptions

-This section indicates the minimum physical and procedural measures required to maintain security of the SLES 9 product.
+This section indicates the minimum physical and procedural measures required to maintain security of the SLES 8 product.

-3.4.1 Physical Aspects
+3.3.1 Physical Aspects

 A.LOCATE The processing resources of the TOE will be located within controlled access facilities which will prevent unauthorized physical access.
-A.PROTECT The TOE hardware and software critical to security policy enforcement will be

-OTECT The TOE hardware and software critical to security policy enforcement will be protected from unauthorized physical modification.
+A.PROTECT The TOE hardware and software critical to security policy enforcement will be protected from unauthorized physical modification.